Tomorrow is Independence Day here in the States, which, for most of us, entails the risk of losing:

-Here are a few of my favorite tips for declaring your own individual independence.
+Here are three of my favorite tips for declaring your own individual independence.

+Each of us has our own village of customers.
 And most of us would like to expand that village, at least by a little bit.
-Especially if we want to build a business around it.

 Put more thought into what your village of customers wants and needs.

 Sure, personal expression can be a good thing.
 But never forget the other side of that computer screen.

 There’s something you can offer your audience that will fulfill their fondest desire or solve their most pressing problem.